doctrine/annotations/docs/en/annotations.rst

 The second block with the annotation registry calls registers all the three different annotation namespaces that are used.
-Doctrine saves all its annotations in a single file, that is why ``AnnotationRegistry#registerFile`` is used in contrast to ``AnnotationRegistry#registerAutoloadNamespace`` which creates a PSR-0 compatible loading mechanism for class to file names.
+Doctrine Annotations saves all its annotations in a single file, that is why ``AnnotationRegistry#registerFile`` is used in contrast to ``AnnotationRegistry#registerAutoloadNamespace`` which creates a PSR-0 compatible loading mechanism for class to file names.

 In the third block, we create the actual ``AnnotationReader`` instance.
-Note that we also add ``dummy`` to the global list of annotations for which we do not throw exceptions.
+Note that we also add ``dummy`` to the global list of ignored annotations for which we do not throw exceptions.
 Setting this is necessary in our example case, otherwise ``@dummy`` would trigger an exception to be thrown during the parsing of the docblock of ``MyProject\Entities\User#id``.

 Setup and Configuration